 Check to see if part of the filling is too high by having the person bite on a piece of carbon paper.
-If there is too much filling, the carbon paper will darken it.
+If there is too much filling, the carbon paper will darken the extra filling but not the surfaces of the nearby teeth.
 Scrape away the extra filling from that place using the filling tool and check again.